thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.9' } ]
 ```

 This data probably looks familiar.
-Congratulations on querying a PostgreSQL database from Node.js successfully!
+By the way, congratulations on successfully querying a PostgreSQL database from Node.js!
 You're on your way to building dynamic web applications.

 As it turns out, the `then()` function returns a promise too.
-This is why you can immediately chain a `catch()` function call.
+This is why you can immediately chain a `catch()` function call to return value of the `then()` function.
 We'll study promises in more depth soon as they're essential for handling asynchronous operations.
 For now, just follow the coding pattern outlined above.

 Before moving on, here's a quick note about connecting to a PostgreSQL server with Knex.
 When the `require('knex')(config)` function is called, Knex opens a connection to the PostgreSQL server.
 When the `knex.destroy()` function is called, Knex closes it.
 If the connection isn't closed, the program would run indefinitely.